Notebooks of Henry James

 The Notebooks of Henry James are private notes made by the American-British novelist and critic.
 Usually the notes are of a professional nature and concern ideas for possible or ongoing fictions, but there are a number of personal notes as well.
 James made entries in the Notebooks throughout most of his career.
 The notes were first published posthumously in 1947, in an annotated edition compiled by F. O. Matthiessen and Kenneth Murdock.
+The novelist Graham Greene ranked it with the G. H. Hardy's A Mathematician's Apology as "the best account of what it was like to be a creative artist."

 Publication history

 The Notebooks weren't published until 1947, when they appeared in a heavily annotated edition compiled by F. O. Matthiessen and Kenneth Murdock.
 The editors pointed out notebook entries that eventually turned into finished works by James, and then went beyond that simple editorial function to discuss and evaluate the works themselves.

 Some objected to such critical commentary, while others accepted it as the editors' opinion and nothing more.
 In 1987 Leon Edel and Lyall Powers published another edition of the Notebooks that eliminated critical commentary on James' finished works, and added substantial new material from other, less formal notes written by James.
 The new edition also cleared up some obscure references to people mentioned in the Notebooks.